hailey0730/oppositeGame/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

+To Use google sheet as db using api: https://blog.coupler.io/how-to-use-google-sheets-as-database/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Or run `ng serve --host 0.0.0.0` to access through ip address and test on mobile.

 ## Code scaffolding